 The measuring system was in operation for more than one year in an INFN-Pisa laboratory.
 Despite the laboratory hadn't any temperature or humidity control infrastructure, the system operated in good conditions, with limited human interventions; however, as we will show later, the room conditions were monitored and a calibration of the temperature dependence of the resonant frequency was needed to obtain a reliable relationship between this frequency and the operation time of the instrument.

 Here we show the results of two series of measurements which provided important information for the choice of the wire type for the new chamber.
-The wires were lodged in an Aluminum frame and mechanically aligned with a $< 0.3^{\circ}$ relative precision.
-In the former series we tested the short term mechanical behaviour of a group of pure aluminum wires when they are glued on the PCBs instead of soldered and in the latter we measured the creeping and the long term stability of an other group of wires, made of a different aluminum alloy, fixed on the PCBs by means of the usual soldering.
+The wires were lodged in an aluminium frame and mechanically aligned with a $< 0.3^{\circ}$ relative precision.
+In the former series we tested the short term mechanical behaviour of a group of pure aluminium wires when they were glued on the PCBs instead of soldered and in the latter we measured the creeping and the long term stability of an other group of wires, made of a different aluminium alloy, fixed on the PCBs by means of the usual soldering.